Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 • Deep Park Infrastructure: Fleetwood Park, Francis Park, Surrey Lake, Freedom Dog Park.

-• SkyTrain by 2028: King George-to-Langley extension running through the neighbourhood.
+• SkyTrain by late 2029: King George-to-Langley extension running through the neighbourhood.

 • Central Surrey Location: equidistant to all major Surrey hubs.